Gluten-Free Sugar Cookies

 These gluten-free sugar cookies are one of my daughter’s favorite treats to make!
 They’re light, fluffy, and buttery, with a touch of vanilla and almond extract for extra flavor.
-This simple recipe is also super easy; you only need 20 minutes from start to finish, and there’s no chill time needed!
+This simple recipe is also super easy; you only need 20 minutes from start to finish, and there’s no chill time needed.
 I love them as they are, but my kids, of course, love them with frosting and sprinkles.
 This recipe also includes a dairy-free option.

-Gluten-Free Sugar Cookie Recipe
+Easy Gluten-Free Sugar Cookie Recipe

 When I say this recipe is easy, I mean it!
 You only need simple gluten-free pantry staples, a few basic kitchen tools, and your oven.
 These gluten-free sugar cookies are known as a ‘drop’ cookie, meaning you drop the dough onto a baking sheet instead of rolling it out and cutting it into shapes.
 This makes them perfect for little hands to help in the kitchen!
 They always bake up perfectly soft with a bakery-style texture.
+I’ve adapted these sugar cookies from Betty Crocker’s 40th Anniversary Cookbook.

 I don’t recommend using this dough for cut-out cookies, though, because it’s too soft.
 However, I do have a separate recipe for gluten-free cut-out cookies if you want a dough you can cut into shapes!